vmware-tanzu/velero/design/csi-snapshots.md

 [`BackupStore.PutBackup`][9] will receive an additional argument, `volumeSnapshots io.Reader`, that contains the JSON representation of `VolumeSnapshots`.
 This will be written to a file named `csi-snapshots.json.gz`.

-[`defaultRestorePriorities`][11] should be rewritten to the following to accomodate proper association between the CSI objects and PVCs. `CustomResourceDefinition`s are moved up because they're necessary for creating the CSI CRDs.
+[`defaultRestorePriorities`][11] should be rewritten to the following to accommodate proper association between the CSI objects and PVCs. `CustomResourceDefinition`s are moved up because they're necessary for creating the CSI CRDs.
 The CSI CRDs are created before `PersistentVolume`s and `PersistentVolumeClaim`s so that they may be used as data sources.
 GitHub issue [1565][17] represents this work.

 ```go